Basic and Special Services

 B&G Services no longer attempts to fabricate bookshelves or cabinets on campus; it is more cost effective for the College to purchase stock from outside vendors.
 However, certain types of minor repairs or refinishing can be undertaken at a cost.
 Departments are encouraged to obtain estimates from external repair services and compare those to the cost of undertaking the work in-house.

 The Purchasing Department works with departments to identify sources for new furniture, bookshelves, cabinetry and equipment.
-Purchasing can assist with initial estimates, and departments then seek funding through a “Capital Request” in the fall budget process.
+Purchasing is available to assist with initial estimates, and departments can then seek funding through the “Equipment Request” during the fall budget process.
 Purchasing can also recommend local firms that specialize in the repair, refinishing and reupholstering of furniture.

 B&G Services schedules staff to meet the routine needs of the intercollegiate and intramural departments, through careful coordination with the Athletic Director and Coaches.
-Other events that require the use of athletic fields, the boathouse, or the Vassar Farm require special arrangements, usually involving overtime.
-Please contact the Director of Grounds for information about special charges that may be necessary.
+Other events that require the use of athletic fields, the boathouse, or the Vassar Farm requires special arrangements, often involving overtime.
+Please contact the Manager of Grounds for information about special charges that may be necessary.

-Whenever possible, the B&G Greenhouse will supply table flowers and plants for decorative purposes for special events.
-Notice is required five (5) days in advance of the event.
-Current charges for Greenhouse services are as follows:
+Whenever possible, B&G will supply table flowers and plants for decorative purposes for special events.
+Notice is required ten (10) days in advance of the event.
+Charges for flowers and plants will be passed directly on to the department.

 IV.
 Major Capital Projects